JWST Census for the Mass-Metallicity Star-Formation Relations at z=4-10 with the Self-Consistent Flux Calibration and the Proper Metallicity Calibrators: Introduction

 \subsubsection{Empirical method}

-For the other JWST objects without a $T_e$-based metallicity ($N^o=127-9=118$), we adopt the empirical metallicity indicators which have been tested and confirmed to work at high-redshift (\S\ref{sssec:results_metallicity_directTe}) to estimate metallicities.
-Before proceeding with the metallicities estimations in an empirical way, we require the objects to have the \OIII$+$\Hb\ coverage in the spectra and the \OIII$\lambda\lambda 5007/4959$ doublet line ratio to be consistent with the theoretical value ($2.98$; \citealt{SZ2000}) at the $2.5\sigma$ level, so we work with the objects with the appropriate flux measurements.
-This requirement has removed $13$ objects from the following analysis.
+For the other JWST objects without a $T_e$-based metallicity ($N^o=182-10=172$), we adopt the empirical metallicity indicators which have been tested and confirmed to work at high-redshift (Section \ref{sssec:results_metallicity_directTe}) to estimate metallicities.
+Prior to estimating metallicities empirically, we require that the objects have coverage of the \OIII$+$\Hb\ emission lines in their spectra, and that the \OIII$\lambda\lambda 5007/4959$ doublet line ratio is consistent with the theoretical value ($2.98$; \citealt{SZ2000}) at a $2.5\sigma$ significance level.
+We only work with objects that meet these criteria and have appropriate flux measurements.
+As a result, 11 objects were removed from the subsequent analysis.